Glenn985/Python-GREP_clone_Learning_parallelism/README.md

 # Python GREP Clone — Systems & Concurrency Learning Project

-A GREP-style text search tool built in Python as a hands-on project to explore **file I/O, memory management, concurrency, multiprocessing, inter-process communication, and performance benchmarking**.
+I built a  GREP-style text search tool built in Python as a hands-on project to explore **file I/O, memory management, concurrency, multiprocessing, inter-process communication, and performance benchmarking**.

-Rather than simply recreating `grep`, I used the project to experiment with different approaches to processing and searching large files and to understand where each approach performs well or poorly.
+Since this was more of a learning project instead of simply implementing `grep`, I used the project to experiment with different approaches to processing and searching large files and to understand where each approach performs well or poorly.

 ## Key Features & Experiments